dandeannie/FitByte/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support and questions, please contact:
-- Email: info@fitbyte.com
-- Phone: (555) 123-4567

 ## Future Enhancements

 - [ ] Mobile app development